GiovanniBalestrieri/autodichiarazione_2.0/README.md

 ### Milestone 2

 - Create two users and two declarations with same destination point and time interval

-- Simulate positive results of the CoronaVirus test on User1
+ Assume User 1 is tested positive for the CoronaVirus after some time

 - Create a Check function that given all declarations in the immutable digital ledger, and the id of a positive citizen returns a list of all possible contaminated users that have shared the same places in the same time.
 Should return User2 as a possible test candidate

 ### Milestone 3